Future Generations – Climate Justice Project seeks to explore and highlight the systemic and human rights issues related to the climate crisis.

 • Empowering young people to take on a local/regional response to climate justice

-• To facilitate a global response to climate justice by including youth voices from the global south
+• Facilitating a global response to climate justice by including youth voices from the global south

 Climate Justice Charter